• Home

 Aysha E. Schomburg is a nationally recognized advocate for racial equity in child welfare and a transformative leader at the intersection of policy, prevention, and legacy.
 Currently serving as President and CEO of the New York Society for the Prevention of Cruelty to Children (NYSPCC)—the oldest child protection agency in the world—Schomburg brings more than two decades of experience centering families, preserving cultural legacy, and advancing justice for historically marginalized communities.

-From 2021 to 2024, Schomburg served as Associate Commissioner of the U.S. Children’s Bureau under President Joe Biden, overseeing a $10 billion federal child welfare agency.
-During her tenure, she championed sweeping efforts to reduce foster care interventions, expand community-led funding, and advance legal protections for parents—including support for kinship caregivers, affirming care for LGBTQ+ youth, and access to legal representation in housing court to prevent unnecessary family separation.
+From 2021 to 2024, Schomburg served in senior federal leadership where she oversaw a $10 billion child welfare agency and helped shape national policy and practice.
+During her tenure, she championed sweeping efforts to reduce unnecessary foster care interventions, expand community-led funding, and advance legal protections for parents—including support for kinship caregivers, affirming care for LGBTQ+ youth, and access to legal representation in housing court to prevent family separation.

 A proud descendant of Harlem Renaissance scholar Arturo Alfonso Schomburg, Aysha’s advocacy is deeply rooted in legacy and cultural preservation.
 Her leadership blends data-driven policy with historical consciousness and Afrocentric values.
 At NYSPCC, she is ushering in a new era focused on family-centered prevention, trauma-informed services, bilingual and culturally responsive therapy, and deeper community partnerships to support children and families affected by domestic violence, housing insecurity, and systemic inequity.